Connoroni/refresher-guides/week01/README.md

     - Commit messages should explain your changes e.g. `git commit -m "create header"`
   - Use the `git push` command to push all your changes to Github, updating your remote repository to add the code you’ve written locally
 - To deploy the site to Github pages go to settings > pages > branch and change the branch from "none" to "main" which will deploy the main branch to Github pages
+  - Make sure to go to the settings page for the repo, not for our profile

 ### The Console